Exploration of Hepatitis B Virus Infection Dynamics through Physics-Informed Deep Learning Approach: Disease Informed deep learning method

-The activation function for each neuron's output introduces non-linearity into the neural network, enabling effective backpropagation by providing gradients that update the weights and biases using the error.
+The activation function for each neuron's output introduces non-linearity into the neural networks, enabling effective backpropagation by providing gradients that update the weights and biases using the error.
 The activation function in $l^{th}$ layer is given as \( \sigma \).
 In the literature, various activation functions have been proposed to facilitate computation and adaptation in neural networks, such as the sigmoid function, hyperbolic tangent (Tanh), and Rectified Linear Units (ReLU) \cite{2017_sharma_activation}.
-Recently, the activation functions like Swish, LeCun's Tanh, Bipolar Sigmoid, Mish, and Arctan have also been used to improve the smoothness of network's output \cite{2017_sharma_activation,2022_wang_smish,2018_zhang_efficient}.
-For effective training, the chosen activation functions should be smooth enough to prevent gradient vanishing and ensure stable learning of the patterns.
-The value at each neuron in the hidden and output layers is computed by summing the weighted outputs from the previous layer and adding a bias.
+Recently, the activation functions like Swish, LeCun's Tanh, Bipolar Sigmoid, Mish, and Arctan have also been used to improve the smoothness of the network's output \cite{2017_sharma_activation,2022_wang_smish,2018_zhang_efficient}.
+For effective training, the selected activation functions should be smooth enough to prevent gradient vanishing and ensure stable learning of the patterns.
+The values at each neuron in the hidden and output layers are computed by summing the weighted outputs from the previous layer and adding a bias.
 For the $j^{th}$ neuron in the $l^{th}$ hidden layer, an intermediate quantity \( a_j^l \) is defined as follows:

-where \( w_{ji}^l \) denotes the weight connecting the $i^{th}$ neuron in the $(l-1)^{th}$ layer to the $j^{th}$ neuron in the $l^{th}$ layer, \( y_i^{l-1} \) represents the output from the previous layer, and \( b_j^l \) indicates the bias corresponding to the $j^{th}$ neuron in the $l^{th}$ layer.
-Subsequently, the output of the $j^{th}$ neuron in the $l^{th}$ layer is obtained by applying the activation function and given as follows:
+where \( y_i^{l-1} \) represents the output from the previous layer, and \( b_j^l \) indicates the bias corresponding to the $j^{th}$ neuron in the $l^{th}$ layer.
+Subsequently, the output of the $j^{th}$ neuron in the $l^{th}$ layer is obtained by applying the activation function $\sigma$ and given as follows: